 Supports postgraduate studentships across the breath of AHRC’s subject remit.
 DTP2 supports five cohorts of students commencing October 2019-October 2023.

-- Collaborative Doctoral Training (CDT)
+- Centres for Doctoral Training (CDT)

 Supports postgraduate studentships across AHRC’s priority areas: Design, Modern Languages and Heritage.
 CDTs supports five cohorts of students commencing October 2014-October 2018.